-Genesis und distribution of the GILF KEBIR FORMATION
+Genesis und distribution of the GILF KEBIR FORMATION (in sense KLITZSCH, 1979)

-; Early Cretaceous age; Southwestern desert of Egypt;
+Early Cretaceous age; Southwestern desert of Egypt

 Norbert Brügge, Germany